 A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
 With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — keeping costs down in the process.

-That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
-If you want to put in a Nest for your own home, get in touch with an expert for smart thermostat installation in [siteinfo field="msa"].
+That’s why more people are looking to add devices like a Nest to their HVAC system.
+If you're interested in trying a Nest yourself, get in touch with an expert for smart thermostat installation in Circleville.

 1. Resetting Your Nest Thermostat

-- Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it for the next homeowner.
+- Reset: Conversely, resetting eliminates most if not all of your preferred settings.
+In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase their personal information from the Nest before leaving it behind for the next resident.

-If you want to perform a reset, first write down your temperature settings so they're still available if you forget or erase them.
-Next, find Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+To initiate a reset, it helps to record existing temperature settings so they're still available if you forget or erase them.
+Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-- Restart: Turns your Nest off and reboots it while saving your settings.
-Another method is to press the outside of the Nest and hold it there until it goes black, and then pull your hand away.
+- Restart: Deactivates your Nest before rebooting it with your settings.
+You can also press the outside of the Nest and hold it down for a few seconds until it turns black, and then pull your hand away.

-- Schedule: This reset clears all scheduling information—including for your hot water, if you've connected it to your Nest.
-If you choose this, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+- Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if you've connected it to your Nest.
+With this option, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.